Trump’s Pentagon pick is Army veteran, defense lobbyist

 He’s also served as a deputy assistant secretary of defense and was a war planner on the Army staff.

-Esper spent more than a decade in the Army, including serving in the Persian Gulf War in 1990 and 1991 as an infantry officer with the 101st Airborne Division.
+Esper spent more than a decade in the Army, including serving in the Persian Gulf War in 1990 and 1991 with the 101st Airborne Division.
 He has won the Bronze Star Medal and other awards.

+“He has a great background.
+I know him and I think he’ll do very well in the acting role,” said Sen. David Perdue, R-Ga., a close Trump ally who speaks frequently with the president.

 It is not clear whether Esper’s defense industry background might complicate any confirmation prospects.